 4. Set clear guidelines and expectations

 What are employees expected to do while working remotely?
 Are there any policies on email, communications, or security?
-For example, if employees handle sensitive information, you might want to provide them with tokens or a VPN service that they need to use at all times when working from home.
+For example, if employees handle sensitive information, you might want to provide them with tokens or a VPN service that they need to use at all times when working from home and be protected from work-at-home scams.

 5. Provide feedback regularly